igbemx/ZPEnergy/README.md

 They have to be normally initiallized with the respective values before starting the device server for the very first time, after that they are updated via the device.

+Attributes arithmetic:
+Downstream values are more positive and the upstream are more negative, respectively.
+Position = EnsambleAxis1_Position - dial_offset (device property)
+Position = FocalDist + ZP_A0